coldshrine/study-notes/talks/tdd-where-did-it-all-go-wrong.md

 * Explicitly writing tests that target a method on a clas, is not a TDD unit tests
   - TDD unit tests focus on a story.
 Use-case, scenario...
 * Focusing on methods creates tests that are hard to maintain.
 We don't capture the behaviour we want to preserve.

+A lot of issues with TDD is people misunderstanding _isolation_ as _class isolation_, replacing collaborators with test doubles.